akshay-narkar/twitter-resdesign-capstone/README.md

-# Redesigning Twitter
+# Banter Twitter

 ## Project Specification

-Redesigning Twitter with provided reference and adding basic features
+Creating an MVP of redesigned twitter and using it for Football/Sports Banter!
+It has basic features of Twitter.

+## Built for screens above 1280px only!

 Design For Reference - https://www.behance.net/gallery/14286087/Twitter-Redesign-of-UI-details